Sbfrr/pong-with-gosu-hasu/README.md

 ## Motivation

-I wanted to build a basic Game to learn the basic mechanisms of it and understand its patterns.
-My goal is to build on this experienceto make a ruby add-on for Gosu to enable people to easily play games from different machines.
+I wanted to build a basic Game to learn its mechanisms and patterns.
+My goal is to build on this experience in order to make a ruby add-on for Gosu to enable people to easily play games from different machines.

 You can follow the evolution of the add-on here:
 [Multiplayer library for Gosu](https://github.com/Sbfrr/multiplayer-library-for-gosu).